-So, you can make single monthly payments for your multiple unsecured debts and with reduced interest rates.
+So, you can make single monthly payments for your multiple unsecured debts with reduced interest rates.
 Moreover, opting for a debt consolidation loan can help you to repay your debts over a longer period than your existing ones.

 However, if you opt for a longer repayment period, you may end up paying off much more.
 So, manage your debt consolidation loan properly and always make payments on time.

 Remember, in both the balance transfer method and debt consolidation loan, you need to have a decent credit score to qualify and get preferable interest rates.